Kprabu2001/HR-Analysis-using-Power-BI/README.md

 # HR-Analysis-using-Power-BI
 This project showcases an interactive HR Analytics Dashboard built using Power BI.
 It provides insights into key human resources metrics, helping organizations make data-driven decisions related to workforce planning and employee management.

-This project showcases an interactive HR Analytics Dashboard built using Power BI.
-It provides insights into key human resources metrics, helping organizations make data-driven decisions related to workforce planning and employee management.

 📌 Key Features

 1.Employee Attrition Analysis